spark-jobserver/spark-jobserver/README.md

 ### Context per JVM

-Each context can be a separate process launched using SparkLauncher, if `context-per-jvm` is set to true.
-This can be especially desirable when you want to run many contexts at once, or for certain types of contexts such as StreamingContexts which really need their own processes.

-Also, the extra processes talk to the master HTTP process via random ports using the Akka Cluster gossip protocol.
-If for some reason the separate processes causes issues, set `spark.jobserver.context-per-jvm` to `false`, which will cause the job server to use a single JVM for all contexts.
+Each context is running in a separate process launched using SparkLauncher.
+The extra processes talk to the master HTTP process via random ports using the Akka Cluster gossip protocol.

 Among the known issues:
 - Launched contexts do not shut down by themselves.
 You need to manually kill each separate process, or do `-X DELETE /contexts/<context-name>`

-Log files are separated out for each context (assuming `context-per-jvm` is `true`) in their own subdirs under the `LOG_DIR` configured in `settings.sh` in the deployed directory.
+- Log files are separated out for each context in their own subdirs under the `LOG_DIR` configured in `settings.sh` in the deployed directory.

+If you need to start a spark context in the same JVM process Spark Jobserver is running in, set `spark.jobserver.context-per-jvm` to `false`.
+In this mode, only a single spark context can be running at once.
+Execution of multiple contexts in parallel is not possible.
+It is highly recommended, that you do *not* use this mode in a production environment.

 Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.